CameronSWilliamson/MinecraftDiscordChat/README.md

 Getting started with the plugin is easy.

-- Join the minecraft server and run `/link <username>#<numbers>` to link your minecraft username to your Discord username.
+- Join the minecraft server and run `/discord <username>#<numbers>` to link your minecraft username to your Discord username.
-- In the Minecraft server you can run `/voicearea <area name>` to recieve a stick named `"AreaDefiner <area name>"`.
+- In the Minecraft server you can run `/createvoice <area name>` to recieve a stick named `"AreaDefiner <area name>"`.
 Right click in one corner of the area you want to define as a voice area and then right click in the opposite corner.
 This will create a voice area with the name you specified linked to a new voice channel in Discord that players will be moved to when they enter the voice area.
+- In the Minecraft server you can run `/deletevoice <area name>` to delete the voice area with the name you specified.
-- In the Minecraft server you can also run `/request <feature / bug>` to request a feature or report a bug.
+- In the Minecraft server you can also run `/request <feature/bug>` to request a feature or report a bug.
 This will send a mesage to the developer of the plugin on Discord.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>